logan square

 • Logan Square

-Built in the early 1900s, this small building in Logan Square used to be a place where trolley riders could stop to rest during their journey.
-Logan Square Preservation took the building over in 2010, opening it up to a team of curators and community programmers who turned it into a multidisciplinary art space.
+Built in the early 1900s, this small Tudor-style building in Logan Square used to serve as a rest stop for trolley riders.
+Logan Square Preservation took over the building's lease in 2010, opening it up to a team of curators and community programmers who transformed it into a multidisciplinary art space.
 The programming team formed their own nonprofit in 2016, with an all-volunteer staff organizing art exhibitions, live music and film screenings to provide a meeting place for neighborhood residents of all ages.

 • Things to do